Message from Jonathan Karn, Ph.D.

 There is a tremendous synergy among our faculty as we initiate new programs in microbial pathogenesis and virology that utilize genetic and molecular analysis of microorganisms.
 A common technical theme running throughout the Department is the use of fluorescent microscopy to image molecules within cells.
 Applications range from the localization of viral proteins within eukaryotic cells to polar structures with bacterial cells.
 Another important theme that defines our work is the use of genetic tools to rigorously study the molecular biology of microorganisms.
 With the completion of the genome sequence for a vast array of organisms, including man, the availability of transgenic animals with specific immunological defects, and advances in bacterial and viral genetics, we are in a unique position to understand the genetic basis for bacterial and viral pathogenesis.
 The development of multidisciplinary programs that provide for productive interactions with our clinical colleagues studying infectious diseases and exploit genetics, microbiology, and modern biochemistry, including structural biology, in the study of micro-organisms will be the key to our long-term success.

-We currently offer two different Ph.D. degrees, our traditional program in Molecular Biology and a program in Molecular Virology, a unique multi-departmental program drawing on faculty from many departments at Case Western Reserve University and the Cleveland Clinic Foundation (Dr. Philip Pellett, Director of Studies).
+We currently offer three different Ph.D. degrees, our traditional program in Molecular Biology, Cell Biology and a program in Molecular Virology, a unique multi-departmental program drawing on faculty from many departments at Case Western Reserve University and the Cleveland Clinic Foundation.

-We look forward to the continued expansion of the Department, and most importantly to continuing scientific excellence in the coming year!
+We look forward to the continuing scientific excellence in the coming years!

 Jonathan Karn, Ph.D.